The BRTW Commission Process

 Shared Artistic & Administrative Responsibility

 With most companies, people want to know who’s “in charge.”
 BRTW is a little different.
 Our work is progressive, and we use it to push the boundaries of the status quo, break tradition, and question hierarchy.Our goal is to create a space that always pushes artists to learn, question, and play- not to stifle exploration.
 Throughout each year, our members dedicate themselves to their craft both within and outside of BRTW.
-Each of our members has unique artistic and administrative abilities that help BRTW flourish, and we recognize that each of those skills is equally necessary to continual improvement.
+Each of our members has unique artistic and administrative abilities that help BRTW flourish, and we recognize that each of those skills is equally necessary for continued mutual improvement.
 Just as we don’t have a central authority figure within the company, we choose not to have one in the rehearsal room.
 Each artist is an advocate of the narrative and especially of their work within it.